 Clayton J. Vignocchi is a New York attorney and a member of Holland & Knight's Maritime Practice Group.
-His practice encompasses a broad range of domestic and international maritime matters arising out of charter party and contract breaches, marine terminal schedules, limitation of liability, salvage, maritime liens, regulatory and licensing, international conventions, marine propulsion casualties, bad bunker claims, environmental compliance, ballast water management, ship mortgages and marine insurance, as well as collisions and other accidents.
+His practice encompasses a broad range of domestic and international maritime matters arising out of charter party and contract breaches, marine terminal schedules, collisions/allisions, limitation of liability, salvage, maritime liens, regulatory and licensing issues, international conventions, marine propulsion casualties, bad bunker claims, environmental compliance, ballast water management, ship mortgages and marine insurance.

 Mr. Vignocchi is a registered patent attorney with the U.S. Patent and Trademark Office and previously served as a lieutenant in the U.S. Naval Reserve, Strategic Sealift Officer Program.